New Boiler 2025

 For the past few years there has been a growing interest in improving the learning opportunities for children at the Sustainable Living Center in Central Park.
-After the Master Plan was redrawn, CCE staff, Friends of the Greenhouse, and members of the community met to discuss the details of a design for a Children’s Garden, which would include a Story Walk, Labyrinth, Raised Beds, Playhouse/Market Area, Play Kitchen Area, Gazebo, Fairy Garden, Bird Garden and Reading Nook, and Pollinator Pathway Garden.
+After the Master Plan was redrawn, CCE staff, Friends of the Greenhouse, and members of the community have completed Phases 1 and 2 of the Master Plan.

-As the garden is put to bed this fall, planners look forward to next steps in the spring including placing pollinator houses and chalk boards along the fence, creating a “puddling area” (a shallow area with a bottom layer of sand or small stones where pollinators can sip mineralized water), and adding pollinator-attracting annual plants to the garden.
+The following spring pollinator houses and chalk boards were added along the fence, along with a “puddling area” (a shallow area with a bottom layer of sand or small stones where pollinators sip mineralized water.

 Funding for our garden projects was provided by generous grants from the William Gundry Broughton Foundation, and The Carlillian Foundation.
 Working with The Friends of the Greenhouse, Inc., to accomplish our goals in the Children’s Learning Garden were the following partners: